Meaning of Perpetuity

 - Financial institutions sometimes issue bonds with the feature of perpetuity.
 However, the issuance of such bonds in the current period is a rarity.

 - Endowment funds of universities also incorporate the features of perpetuity.
 Their founders must have invested in some sort of perpetuity while setting up the fund.
 These funds continue to pay scholarships to students without stopping.

 Present Value of Perpetuity

 Perpetuities continue to provide payouts indefinitely.
 This feature compels us to believe that it can never have a finite value.
 However, this is not the case.
 The present values (PV) of the cash flow that an investor earns on perpetuity are high in the initial years.
 But the effect of inflation results in a substantial fall in the real value of the future cash flows from perpetuity.
-As the number of years into consideration keeps increasing, the present value of the future cash flows tends to drift towards zero.
+As the number of years in consideration keeps increasing, the present value of the future cash flows tends to drift toward zero.
 Though ideally, it never touches zero but gets very close to it.
 Since in the later years at the fag end, the present value becomes negligible.
 Hence, it is possible to calculate its present value at least theoretically.